mov-rax-rbx/TsilCev/README.md

 The allocator for the elements is `Vec` and each element has two indexes (next and previous element).
-Also if the number of elements is less than `capacity / 4` then it is reallocated to size `capacity / 2`.
+When delete an item, it moves to the end, and something like pop is called.
 The time of addition and removal is amortized to `O(1)`.

 ## Optional features